Alan Squire is based in Bethesda, MD and publishes books of fiction, nonfiction, and poetry. James Patterson and Rose Solari, publishers.

 Brickhouse is Maryland’s oldest continuously operating small press, edited by Clarinda Harriss.
 Publishes poetry, fiction, drama, and artistic nonfiction.
 Also publishes special imprints: New Poets Series (first books), Stonewall (work with a gay, lesbian, or bisexual perspective), and Chestnut Hills Press (author-subsidy books).

-The Broadkill Review Press publishes a PDF-format literary journal with six issues a year.
+The Broadkill Review Press publishes six issues a year.
 Also sponsors the Dogfish Head Poetry Prize, an annual poetry book contest, and publishes chapbooks and full-length collections.
 Located in Milton, DE.
 Jamie Brown, ed.

 Broken Turtle publishes poetry and fiction by Delaware authors, based in Wilmington, DE.